-- Record all serial numbers and makes of radios, watches, laptops, CD players, iPods, etc.
+- Record all serial numbers and makes of your phones, watches, laptops, game consoles, etc.

 - Keep money and valuables in a secure place.
 Do not keep excessive amounts of cash in your room or on your person.

-- Record the numbers of all credit cards and checking accounts; record the addresses of these companies and banks so that they can be notified if cards are lost or stolen.
+- Record the numbers of all of your credit cards and debit/checking accounts; record the contact information of these companies and banks so that they can be notified if cards are lost or stolen.